A Topological Approach to Meta-heuristics: Analytical Results on the BFS vs. DFS Algorithm Selection Problem: Grammar Problems

 \section{Grammar Problems}

+We now show how to apply the general theory of \cref{sec:collide} to two concrete grammar problems.
+In these grammar problems, the length-to-depth counters can be derived analytically, without relying on estimated branching factors (indeed, the branching factors are not stable in these problems).
+As usual, we assume that the goal probability vector $\p$ is given.
+This means that \cref{pr:dfs-cb,pr:bfs-cb} can directly be applied, and their predictions tested (\cref{sec:experimental-verification}).
+We only focus on graph search in this section.

-We now show how to apply the general theory of \autoref{sec:collide} to two concrete grammar problems.
-A \emph{grammar problem} is a constructive search problem where nodes are strings over some finite alphabet $B$, and the neighbourhood relation is given by a set of production rules. \emph{Production rules} are mappings $x\to y$, $x,y\in B^*$, defining how strings may be transformed.
+A \emph{grammar problem} is a constructive search problem where nodes are strings over some finite alphabet $B$, and the neighbourhood relation is given by a set of production rules. \emph{Production rules} are mappings $x\to y$, $x,y\in B^*$, defining how strings may be transformed (for details, see \citet{Hopcroft1979}).
 For example, the production rule $S\to Sa$ permits the string $aSa$ to be transformed into $aSaa$.
 A grammar problem is defined by a set of production rules, together with a \emph{starting string} and a \emph{set of goal strings}.
 A \emph{solution} is a sequence of production rule applications that transforms the starting string into a goal string.
 Many search problems can be formulated as grammar problems, with string representations of states modified by production rules.
 Their generality makes it \emph{computably undecidable} whether a given grammar problem has a solution or not.
-We here consider a simplified version where the search depth is artificially limited, and goals are distributed according to a goal probability vector $p$.
+We here consider a simplified version where the search depth is artificially limited, and goals are distributed according to a goal probability vector $\p$.

 Grammar problems exhibit two features not present in the complete tree model.
 First, it is possible for branches of the grammar tree to `die'.
 This happens if no production rule is applicable to the string of the state.
-Second, often the same string can be produced by different sequences, which means that the grammar search graph in general is not a tree.
-The following subsections apply the theory of \autoref{sec:collide} of colliding branches to simple grammar problems.
+Second, often the same string can be produced by different sequences of production rules, which means that grammar search graphs generally are not trees.